A: Nope! Rich will be able to introduce you to each region’s beers and brewing techniques, and you can learn from the ground-up.

 - find great value in experiences involving great beer, food, culture, travel, and learning!

 A: Yes.
 Rich is a registered with the State of California as a Seller of Travel, #2130300-40.
 As such, his company has a dedicated trust account for all travel funds, and the company is a participant in the Travel Consumer Restitution Fund.
-His company and trips are fully insured for liability.

 Click the links below for more information about Rich Higgins Beer Immersions: